project-repo/cagebreak/README.md

 The current signature is called `cagebreak.sig`, whereas all older signatures will be named after their release version.

-#### Signing Key
+#### Signing Keys

 All releases are signed by at least one of the following collection of keys.

   * E79F6D9E113529F4B1FFE4D5C4F974D70CEC2C5B
   * 4739D329C9187A1C2795C20A02ABFDEC3A40545F
+  * 7535AB89220A5C15A728B75F74104CC7DCA5D7A8
+  * 827BC2320D535AEAD0540E6E2E66F65D99761A6F

 Should we at any point retire a key, we will only replace it with keys signed by at least one of the above collection.

-Should we at any point have official mail addresses, their keys will be signed by a valid key noted above.
+We registered project-repo.co and added mail addresses after release `1.3.0`.
+This allows for verified releases.

+We now have a mail address and its key is signed by signing keys.
+See Security Bugs for details.

 The full public keys can be found in `keys/` along with any revocation certificates.